Website Accessibility Statement for whh.nhs.uk

 Preparation of this accessibility statement

-This website was last tested on 17 September 2024 against the WCAG [2.2] AA standard.
-The test was conducted on the Trust's behalf by Informatics Merseyside.
+This website was last tested on 17 September 2024 against the WCAG [2.2] AA standard and re-tested on 10 April 2025.
+The manual test was conducted on the Trust's behalf by Informatics Merseyside.